mayapol/Course_projet_clear_data/README.md

 ##CODEBOOK

+For the tidy data set, I have create a new variable called mean_(added at the beginning of the original name).
+A description of the variables :

 activity_lab : integer, used to create the categorical variable activity label
 tBodyAcc_mean_X : mean of the  time domain signals body acceleration obtained by subtracting the gravity from the total acceleration  of a signal in the  X direction tBodyAcc_mean_Y : mean of the  time domain signals body acceleration obtained by subtracting the gravity from the total acceleration  of a signal in the  Y direction